DIYbiosphere/sphere/_references.md

 [introduction]: /docs/introduction/
 [overview]: /docs/introduction/overview/
-[starting]: /docs/introduction/getting-started/ "How to use and contribute to the library"
+[getting started]: /docs/introduction/getting-started/ "How to use and contribute to the library"
-[using-library]: /docs/introduction/getting-started/#using-the-library
+[using the library]: /docs/introduction/getting-started/#using-the-library
-[downloading-dataset]: /docs/introduction/getting-started/#downloading-the-dataset
+[downloading the dataset]: /docs/introduction/getting-started/#downloading-the-dataset
-[contributing-library]: /docs/introduction/getting-started/#contributing-to-the-library
+[contributing to the library]: /docs/introduction/getting-started/#contributing-to-the-library
-[contributing-development]: /docs/introduction/getting-started/#contributing-to-the-development
+[contributing to the development]: /docs/introduction/getting-started/#contributing-to-the-development
-[getting-involved]: /docs/introduction/getting-started/#getting-more-involved
+[getting more involved]: /docs/introduction/getting-started/#getting-more-involved

-[about]: /docs/about/
+[about us]: /docs/about/
 [organization]: /docs/about/organization/
-[mission]: /docs/about/organization/#our-mission
+[our mission]: /docs/about/organization/#our-mission
-[vision]: /docs/about/organization/#our-vision
+[our vision]: /docs/about/organization/#our-vision
-[values]: /docs/about/organization/#our-values
+[our values]: /docs/about/organization/#our-values
-[governance]: /docs/about/organization/#our-governance
+[our governance]: /docs/about/organization/#our-governance
-[partners]: /docs/about/organization/#our-partners
+[our partners]: /docs/about/organization/#our-partners
-[community]: /docs/about/community/
+[development community]: /docs/about/community/
 [permissions]: /docs/about/community/#access-permission-levels
 [non-members]: /docs/about/community/#non-members
 [collaborators]: /docs/about/community/#outside-collaborators